custom-components/ble_monitor/docs/_devices/XMZNMS04LM.md

         * turn off child lock
         * lock outside the door
         * abnormal
-  - property: door action
-    note: >
-      `door action` shows the last change in of the door state and can have the followng values:
-        * open the door
-        * close the door
-        * timeout, not closed
-        * knock on the door
-        * pry the door
-        * door stuck
   - property: method
     note: >
       `method` shows the last used locking mechanism and can have the following values: